mgaitan/waliki/README.rst

 **Waliki** is an extensible wiki app for Django with a Git backend.

-.. attention:: It's usable but not production ready yet.
+.. attention:: It's usable but in an early development stage.
 I'll appreciate your feedback and help.

 .. image:: https://badge.fury.io/py/waliki.png